 Clinical trials involving new drug therapies, combinations, or interactions are conducted in four phases and in some cases lead to breakthrough drugs or therapies.

-• Phase I trials usually involve a small number of participants (approx. 20-80) and are designed to determine the dosage safety of a drug, the delivery method, and side effects.
+- Phase I trials usually involve a small number of participants (approx. 20-80) and are designed to evaluate and determine the safe dosage of a drug, delivery methods, and side effects.
 Once researchers have determined the treatment is safe and effective, the therapy or technique moves on to Phase II.

-• Phase III trials compare a new drug or intervention with current available treatments.
+- Phase III trials compare a new drug or intervention with currently available treatments.
 Patients are randomly assigned to the current treatment group or the new treatment group.
 Studies are moved to this stage only after showing promise in the earlier phases, and these trials include larger numbers of people (approx. 1,000-3,000).

 Benefits and Risks of Clinical Trials